 Vancouver Island is absolutely loaded with prehistoric sites, oceanside villages, lush parks, and outdoor activities.
 No wonder it clocks in at #1 on our list of the best places to visit in Canada.

 I’ve had the privilege of exploring the many unique nooks and crannies that Vancouver Island has to offer, and I can’t wait to share the best activities!

-The island is a must visit on any British Columbia road trip itinerary, or a great day trip from Vancouver.
-The only problem is that leaving Vancouver Island is a lot harder than getting there.
+The island is a must-visit on any British Columbia road trip itinerary, or a great day trip from Vancouver.
+The only problem is that leaving Vancouver Island is a lot harder than getting there (in a good way).